dlebansais/Wrist/Doc/errors.md

 *Dynamic file not found.*

 A dynamic file in the 'dynamic' folder with the same name as the page is expected.

+## WTE00218

+*Control must reference a name.*

+This error is issued when a Control in a layout file does not refer to the name of a component.